JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/MATHEMATICAL_ANALYSIS.md

 ### Configuration Work Per Relationship

-For each VPC pair (A ↔ B), imperative Terraform requires explicit resource blocks:
+For each VPC pair (A ↔ B), the explicit resource block approach requires:

 **Routing (per direction):**
 ```